Hepatitis B Screening

 - Hepatitis B DNA (HBV DNA) detects hepatitis B viral genetic material.
 It can detect an active HBV infection.
-It is primarily used to monitor response to antiviral treatment in patients with chronic hepatitis B.
+It is mainly used to monitor response to antiviral treatment in people with chronic hepatitis B.

-Tests to Identify the Virus.
-The standard first test for diagnosing hepatitis C is an enzyme immunoassay (EIA), which is used to test for hepatitis C antibodies.
-Antibodies can usually be detected by EIA 4 - 10 weeks after infection.
+Tests to Identify the Virus: The standard first test for diagnosing hepatitis C is an enzyme immunoassay (EIA), which is used to test for hepatitis C antibodies.
+Antibodies can usually be detected by EIA 4 to 10 weeks after infection.

-Tests to Identify Genetic Types and Viral Load.
-Additional tests called hepatitis C virus RNA assays may be used to confirm the diagnosis.
+Tests to Identify Genetic Types and Viral Load: Additional tests called hepatitis C virus RNA assays may be used to confirm the diagnosis.
 They use a polymerase chain reaction (PCR) to detect the RNA (the genetic material) of the virus.
-Such tests should be used if EIA results show positive HCV antibody and may be performed if there is some doubt about a diagnosis but the doctor still believes the virus is present.
-HCV RNA can be detected through blood tests as early as 2 - 3 weeks after infection.
+HCV RNA can be detected through blood tests as early as 2 to 3 weeks after infection.

 Specific genotypes vary in prevalence around the world.
 Genotype 1 is the most difficult to treat and is the cause of up to 75% of the cases in the U.S and Europe.
 The other common genetic types in the U.S. are types 2 (15%) and 3 (7%), which are more responsive to treatment than genotype 1.
 Genotype 4 is more common in the Middle East and Africa.
 Genotype 5 is limited mainly to South Africa and genotype 6 is prevalent throughout Southeast Asia.